Highlights

 Predicting Seasonal Depression

-In order to estimate the peak of seasonal depression in 2022, we first analyzed Google Trends data for the search term “seasonal depression” from the last 4 years (US searches only).
-This revealed that “seasonal depression” searches regularly spike at the beginning of November or early fall.
+In order to estimate the peak of seasonal depression in 2023, we followed last year’s analysis – first evaluating Google Trends data for the search term “seasonal depression” from the last 5 years (US searches only).
+This confirmed once again that “seasonal depression” searches regularly spike at the beginning of November or early fall.

 For example, in 2017, the spike in “seasonal depression” occurred during the week of November 5-11.
-And just last year, in 2021, this peak was seen during the week of November 7-13.
+And just last year, in 2022, we can see now that this peak occurred during the week of November 13-19, just a week after our projected peak.

-Most notably, it appears that search interest for the term “seasonal depression” will be 30% higher than just last year in 2021.
-From this data, we can also conclude that 2022 is likely going to have the highest search interest for “seasonal depression” we’ve seen in at least the last 4 years.
+Most notably, it appears that search interest for the term “seasonal depression” will be 2.44% slightly higher than just last year in 2022.
+From this data, we can also conclude that 2023 is likely going to have the highest search interest for “seasonal depression” we’ve seen in at least the last 5 years.

 Weather and Seasonal Depression

-Our Google Trends analysis also revealed the metropolitan areas in which search interest for “seasonal depression” was the highest, over the last 5 years.
-We found that 80% of these top cities are located in the Northeast.
-This shows that more people are searching for “seasonal depression” in the NE than in any other region.
+This year’s Google Trends analysis also showed where search interest for “seasonal depression” was the highest over the last five years.
+We found that 40% of those cities are located in the Midwest, which means that more people searching for “seasonal depression” in the MW than in any other region.

-We then looked at weather data, including average monthly temperatures, for these 15 cities.
+We then looked at weather data, including average monthly temperatures, for these 10 cities.
 We discovered that beginning in October, the average change in monthly temperature drops by more than 10 degrees for these cities with the highest search interest.
-This continues through November and then slows down in December.
+This continues through December.

-This is in line with our research, showing that search interest peaks between October and November and then slows down in December.
+This is in line with our Google Trends research, showing that search interest peaks between October and November with consistently high search volume through mid-December.
 This can help us conclude that the drastic change in temperature, rather than the cold temperatures alone, is a major contributor to the peak in search interest.

-How to Cope with Seasonal Depression: 5 Tips
+How to Cope with Seasonal Depression Symptoms at Home